-We've also picked some of the best budget inkjet printers.
-These brilliantly cheap inkjet printers are affordable, yet don't skimp on the print quality.
+We've also picked some of the best cheap printers using this technology, and these budget inkjet printers are affordable, yet don't skimp too much on the print quality.
 You'll be seriously impressed by how well these printers handle your printouts.

 We've also got some great all-in-one inkjet printers that handle scanning and photocopying as well.